ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 I am using a Coral TPU and while it works fine, at times it fails loading
 --------------------------------------------------------------------------
-If you have configured the TPU properly, and on occassion you see an error like:
+If you have configured the TPU properly, and on occasion you see an error like:

 ::